 Plenary session in the conference room of the RECOWA centre.

 Kadidja Koné is a representative of the social movement, Global Convergence on Land and Water Struggles and worked for 10 years with INADES-Côte d’Ivoire.
-She is co-facilitating the conference.
+She co-facilitated the conference.

 Mariam Sow from the Senegalese partner organisation ENDA-Pronat: "Our experiences show that the advocacy work on agroecology and good land governance must go hand in hand.
 It is a social task.
 Without a just access to land, people cannot farm according to their agroecological principles.”